roura356a/csk/intl.en-US/Best Practices/Cluster/ECS instance selection and cluster configurations/Select ECS instances.md

 ## Select the Worker node specification {#section_nrx_q5p_1gb .section}

--   Determine the number of cores required by the cluster and the allowed core failure ratio
+-   Determine the number of cores required by the cluster and the allowed core failure ratio.

     For example, assume a cluster has 160 cores in total.
 If the allowed core failure ratio is 10%, you must select at least ten 16-core ECS instances and ensure that the upper limit of the cluster load is 160\*90%=144 cores.
 If the allowed core failure ratio is 20%, you must select at least five 32-core ECS instances and ensure that the upper limit of the cluster load is 160\*80%=128 cores.
 In either of these two cases, if one ECS instance fails, the remaining ECS instances can still support the cluster services.

--   Determine the CPU:memory ratio If you run applications that consume large amount of memory resource, for example, Java applications, we recommend that you select an ECS instance with a CPU:memory ratio of 1:8.
+-   Determine the CPU:memory ratio.
+If you run applications that consume large amount of memory resource, for example, Java applications, we recommend that you select an ECS instance with a CPU:memory ratio of 1:8.

 ## Select the ECS Bare Metal Instance {#section_qyd_lwp_1gb .section}